Charles Galton1

 M, #37539, b.
 30 September 1865, d.
 8 November 1922

-Henry Ludlow Lopes, 2nd Baron Ludlow was educated at Eton College, Eton, Berkshire, England.1 He was educated in 1888 at Balliol College, Oxford University, Oxford, Oxfordshire, England, Bachelor of Arts (B.A.).1 He was admitted to Middle Temple in 1890 entitled to practice as a Barrister-at-Law.1 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, England, in 1894 with a Master of Arts (M.A.).1 He succeeded to the title of 2nd Baron Ludlow, of Heywood, co.
-Wilts [U.K., 1897] on 25 December 1899.1 He was counsel to the Treasury, the Great Western Railway, and the Post Office on the Western Circuit.1 He held the office of Member of the London County Council between 1904 and 1907, for Marylebone.1 He fought in the First World War, as a staff captain.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated in 1888 at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG, Bachelor of Arts (B.A.)1 He was admitted to Middle Temple in 1890 entitled to practise as a Barrister-at-Law.1 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1894 with a Master of Arts (M.A.)1 He succeeded as the 2nd Baron Ludlow, of Heywood, co.
+Wilts [U.K., 1897] on 25 December 1899.1 He was counsel to the Treasury, the Great Western Railway, and the Post Office on the Western Circuit.1 He held the office of Member of the London County Council between 1904 and 1907, for Marylebone.1 He fought in the First World War, as a staff captain.1 He gained the rank of Captain in the Royal Wiltshire Imperial Yeomanry.2

 His title became extinct on his death.1